top of page

 It was said that in the days before his hanging, he had a Christian conversion.
 You never know what to really believe, and I thought the conversion was really something, especially how he came across at first.
 He was the last one who was hanged, but I never got the full story about him.
 I just know he brought with him a lot of fury.

 As promised, on the morning of the fourth day, a number of airplanes began to circle overhead and there was a load of tension and activity.
-P-47’s and P-51’s were new to the Air Force and yet they were used overhead for this occasion.
+These planes were loud and they were everywhere.
+The show of overwhelming superiority was not incidental.

 Soon, jeeps with machine guns began arriving at the same time.
 They lined the streets, and things grew very tense.
 I wasn’t sure what to expect.
 Given the amount of military preparedness I was witnessing, I thought for sure there was an ambush on the way.
 None of the men with me felt at ease – not at all.